NHOrus/srwq-compilation/episode-06.md

 The Circle Zanber slices diagonally through the Shadow Mirror standing atop the Hiryu, as his two allies are pinned by the attacks of Shine's four minions.

-"Need the range...Metal Genocider!!"
+"Need the range...
+Metal Genocider!!"
 A blue beam of pure destruction lances across the hills, passes over the Hiryu's hull close enough for the paint to bubble, and rips a massive chunk out of the nearby cliff-face.
 But the Schwein had begun moving before Mai had even pressed the trigger.

 "Mai!!
 Be careful, that pilot could be extremely dangerous!"
 If Shine has the same abilities as in our world, she'll be tough to beat even in an older mech like the Schwein, and theres a high probability it'll be upgraded to augment her.
 GEIM, T-Link, Uranus, take your pick, any one of them could make her tough to stop... or even to survive.

-Leona has already caught up with Mai, and the Wildschwein has dissappeared behind the Hiryu, seemingly using it as cover.
+Leona has already caught up with Mai, and the Wildschwein has disappeared behind the Hiryu, seemingly using it as cover.

 "Mai!
 Leona!
 Distract that Wildschwein!
 I'll do what I can to fix this situation!!"
 As the R-Gun and Seigarlion fly around the Hiryu, Viletta opens fire on the EFA Gespensts.
 Photon bursts took the legs off two as she readjusted her comms.